sdk15/insectOR/README.md

 Operating system requirements:
 ------------------------------
-This package is made for use on unix systems and requires python2.7.
+This package is made for use on unix systems and requires python2.7 and Perl.

 Installation:
 -------------
 Please follow these instructions for installing and using this package -

-1) Extract the contents of this folder.
+1) Extract the contents of this folder and ensure that all the files in the folder have executable permissions.

-2) Make sure that Perl programming language (tested on v5.26.1) and the following perl modules are installed -
+2) Make sure that Perl (tested on v5.26.1) and Python (tested on 2.7) are installed.
+Make sure that the following perl modules are installed -
 ```
 	Getopt::Long qw(GetOptions)
 	Tie::IxHash